 - Regularly clean all frequently touched surfaces.

 Dr. Smith joins the CDC in recommending that people with COVID-19 watch for emergency warning signs — trouble breathing, pain in the chest, confusion, inability to stay awake, and pale or gray skin, lips or nail beds.
 Seek emergency medical care immediately if you experience any of these symptoms or other symptoms that are severe or concerning to you.

-People who are considered at high risk of severe COVID-19 illness — those who are age 65 or older, overweight, or pregnant, or have underlying medical conditions — should also talk with their doctor about being treated with monoclonal antibodies soon after receiving a positive COVID-19 test result.
+People who are considered at high risk of severe COVID-19 illness — those who are age 65 or older, overweight, or pregnant, or have underlying medical conditions — should also talk with their doctor about available treatments, including antiviral medications, soon after receiving a positive COVID-19 test result.
 However, while monoclonal antibodies provide an effective way to prevent the development of severe COVID-19 in those who have already been infected, Dr. Smith and public health experts agree that COVID-19 vaccination remains the best method to prevent infection, severe symptoms, hospitalization and death.